 State of the art equipment is available which allows our physicians to diagnose all forms of cancer.
 We can perform mammography, CT scans, MRI, Nuclear Medicine, and other diagnostic procedures.
 We also have up-to-date laboratory facilities for needed diagnostic testing.

-The Jasper County Oncology Program offers you the opportunity of receiving chemotherapy treatments locally even though the physician you may be seeing is located elsewhere.
+The Franciscan Health Oncology Program offers you the opportunity of receiving chemotherapy treatments locally even though the physician you may be seeing is located elsewhere.
 Our specially trained oncology nurses will be able to administer your medication as prescribed by your physician.
 The oncologist (cancer specialist) works with you in cooperation with your personal physician to develop the treatment schedule that's effective for you.
 Our oncologist is from Indianapolis and is associated with the American Health Network.
 The oncologist and staff form a team to help you overcome your disease.

 Every day there is new information obtained about cancer.
 Our association with the American Health Network allows us to stay informed about cancer and treatment options and share the information with you.
 Numerous booklets and pamphlets dealing with the various aspects of cancer are available to you.
 We will also teach you about your medication, including its purpose and any side effects.